-19 In addition to the 22,796,902 common shares owned on record by NTT DOCOMO, NTT DOCOMO also owns 8,533,253 American Depositary Shares (ADSs) whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
-The common shares and the underlying common shares of the ADSs owned by NTT DOCOMO collectively represents 14.50% of the outstanding common stock of PLDT as of December 31, 2015.
+&lt;sup>15 In addition to the 22,796,902 common shares owned on record by NTT DOCOMO, NTT DOCOMO also owns 8,533,253 American Depositary Shares (ADSs) whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
+The common shares and the underlying common shares of the ADSs owned by NTT DOCOMO collectively represents 14.50% of the outstanding common stock of PLDT as of April 17, 2017.